Press "Enter" to skip to content

 Everyone’s a Critic

-So, what is critical thinking?
-What critical thinking is to be done here?
+What critical thinking is to be done when reading about history and historical facts?
 The facts are the facts.

-Not so fast, high speed.
+Well, yes, but also not quite.
 Remember my last post when I mentioned historiography?
 One aspect of historiography is looking at how we study, and how our interpretation of history has changed over time.
 For example, when I was a kid, Neanderthals where a dumb ancient relative who died millennia ago.
 If someone did something brutish or crudely, you might say, “What are you?
 A Neanderthal?”
 And you knew it was an insult.

 We’ve since learned that Neanderthals made and used tools, made clothing, and buried their dead, sometimes leaving markers on the graves.